 Primary Drinking Water Standard (PDWS) - MCLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.

-Regulatory Action Level
+Regulatory Action Level (AL) - The concentrations

 (AL) - The concentrations of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.